krazyness/n-back-test/README.md

 The number after "--pause" correlates to the interval (in seconds) between each letter appearing.

+**You may adjust those numbers to your liking.**

-If you installed the EXE:
+**If you installed the EXE:**
 1. Pick/create a directory to place the test results in.
 During the N-Back test, it's going to require you to make a .txt file so that the program can place test results there.
-2. Go to the unzipped folder named 'n-back' under the C: Drive.
+2. Go to the unzipped folder named `n-back` under the C: Drive.
-3. Run the shortcut named 'Click me to run', and it should run the full N-Back test.
+3. Run the shortcut named `Click me to run`, and it should run the full N-Back test.
-4. (Optional) Adjust settings for the N-Back Test by right-clicking on 'Click me to run', and going into its properties.
+4. (Optional) Adjust settings for the N-Back Test by right-clicking on `Click me to run`, and going into its properties.
 You can adjust the settings of the N-Back Test under "Target".
 ![4dc27c87-3c94-41d8-991b-2b9adaa3c50e](https://github.com/krazyness/n-back-test/assets/138156236/f0b3989d-f91e-4422-91e7-514ff4819582)